 Some parents are afraid to let their children go to sleep if the accident happens just before bedtime.
 Do let them.
 Drowsiness means they cannot be roused.
 If you have a concern, wake the child up after an hour or so.
 They may be grumpy about being woken up but that is reassuring.
 You can then let him or her go back off to sleep again.
 You can do this a few times during the night if there is particular concern.
 When asleep, check to see that he or she appears to be breathing normally and is sleeping in a normal position.

 Some paracetamol or ibuprofen will help.
 It is a headache that becomes worse and worse which is of more concern.

-What other symptoms of head injury might occur?
+What other symptoms of a head injury might occur?